M0streng0/website/content/posts/subscribe-to-youtube-rss-feeds.md

 ---
 ## What is the main purpose?

-I don't have the YouTube app installed on my Android devices (nor do I use it directl so in order to watch my favourite channels, I use alternative front-ends such as `LibreTube` and `NewPipe`.
+I don't have the YouTube app installed on my Android devices (nor do I use it directly) so in order to watch my favourite channels, I use alternative front-ends such as `LibreTube` and `NewPipe`.